coccoinomane/anon-integration-guide/projects/convex/README.md

 - [Stake your Curve positions](https://curve.convexfinance.com/stake), be it a liquidity position or a Lending Vault crvUSD token, to earn max-boosted rewards
 - [Convert your Curve tokens](https://curve.convexfinance.com/stake) (CRV) to cvxCRV, a liquid token that, once staked, accrues Curve platform revenue without the need to lock your CRV
-- [Stake your Convex tokens](https://curve.convexfinance.com/stake#stake-cvx) (CVX) to earn Convex platform revenue
+- [Stake your Convex tokens](https://curve.convexfinance.com/stake#stake-cvx) (CVX) to earn a share of Convex platform revenue
-- [Stake & lock your Convex tokens](https://www.convexfinance.com/lock-cvx) to earn extra revenue from voting incentives, via the [Votium app](https://votium.app/), on top of Convex platform revenue
+- [Lock your Convex tokens](https://www.convexfinance.com/lock-cvx) to earn a share of of Convex platform revenue and to gain voting weights, which can earn you incentives via [Votium app](https://votium.app/).

 More information on Convex Finance can be found on their own academy page: https://www.convexfinance.com/academy